mahavedalla/mahavedalla/docs/questions/kama/whether-all-sensual-stimulation-is-not-to-be-cultivated.md

-# Whether all sensual stimulation is not to be cultivated?
+Question: Whether all sensual stimulation is not to be cultivated?
 Category: Kāma
 Sutta References: MN 139, MN 7
 Tags: Pleasure, Sevitabba, Sukha